probabilistic-anchoring/probanch/perceptual_pipeline/README.md

-If you are using OpenCV3, you might have modify line 54 from:
+If you are using OpenCV3, you might have to modify line 54 from:

 ```
 set(EXPORTED_DEPENDENCIES OpenCL)